FarehaMAhmed/Fareha_Ahmed/README.md

 # Fareha Ahmed
-- 👋 Hi, I’m @FarehaMAhmed, a senior year student of the Computer Systems Engineering dept., at NEDUET Karachi.
+- 👋 Hi, I’m Fareha(pron. 'faa-ray-ha'), a senior year student of the Computer Systems Engineering dept., at NEDUET Karachi.
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning Angular in JS.
 - 💞️ I’m looking to collaborate on ...